cjuarez8/link-in-bio/README.md

 Afterwards, I create hyperlinks that take the user to various websites, including my LinkedIn and Github.
 I then focused on making the website look more visually appealing by adding a nice background and images with the hyperlinks.

+To be able to run the repo, simply use the link https://link-in-bio-cill.onrender.com/ to preview the website.
+From there, you can click on any links and explore a little bit about me.

 Some rights reserved — see [LICENSE.txt](LICENSE.txt)